Brandon Estate

-The Brandon Estate is a social housing estate in London Borough of Southwark, south London.
+The Brandon Estate is a social housing estate in Walworth, London Borough of Southwark, south London.
 Situated to the south of Kennington Park, it was built in 1958 by the London County Council, to designs by Edward Hollamby and Roger Westman.

 History

 The estate is named after Thomas Brandon, a gardener, who obtained permission by Act of Parliament to let land within (Walworth) manor on building leases for 99 years in 1774.

 The estate's initial development included six 18-storey towers (at the time, the tallest in London, helping the development achieve the required density of 136 persons per acre), a new square and other lower buildings, and the rehabilitation of some Victorian terraces.

 The estate also features a large mural by Tony Hollaway, commissioned by Hollamby, commemorating the Chartists' meeting at Kennington Common on 10 April 1848.
 In late 1962, a statue, Two Piece Reclining Figure No.3 1961, by Henry Moore, was purchased by LCC and installed on the estate.
 Initially placed on a high plinth, it was repositioned on a sloping lawn site in 1989 to make it more accessible.
 The sculpture is Grade II listed.